smartmicro/smartmicro_ros2_radars/Readme.md

 - ROS2 foxy

 ### UMRR radars and Smart Access API version
-A [smartmicro](https://www.smartmicro.com/automotive-radar) UMRR96 radar, UMRR11 radar or UMRR9F radar are
+A [smartmicro](https://www.smartmicro.com/automotive-radar) UMRR96, UMRR11, DRVEGRD 152 or DRVEGRD 169 radar are
 required to run this node.
 This code is bundled with a version of Smart Access API.
 Please make sure the version used to publish the data is compatible with this version:

-- Date of release: `September 22, 2022`
+- Date of release: `October 19, 2022`
-- Smart Access Automotive version: `v2.0.0`
+- Smart Access Automotive version: `v2.1.0`
 - User interface version: `UMRR96 Type 153 AUTOMOTIVE v1.2.1`
 - User interface version: `UMRR11 Type 132 AUTOMOTIVE v1.1.1`
 - User interface version: `UMRR9F Type 169 AUTOMOTIVE v1.1.1`
+- User interface version: `UMRR9D Type 152 AUTOMOTIVE v1.0.1`

 ### Sensor Firmwares
 This ROS2 driver release is compatible with the following sensor firmwares:
 - UMRR11 Type 132: V5.1.4
 - UMRR96 Type 153: V5.2.4
+- UMRR9D Type 152: V1.0.0
+- UMRR9F Type 169: V1.3.0

 ### Point cloud message wrapper library
 To add targets to the point cloud in a safe and quick fashion a